raspberrypilearning/rock-band/en/step_2.md

 [[[new-scratch-project]]]

 + Add the drum sprite from the Scratch library.
-(This doesn't need to be here if the next step has some context.)

 [[[add-sprite-from-library]]]